ivy-llc/ivy/docs/overview/deep_dive/continuous_integration.rst

 :code:`ivy_tests/test_ivy/test_frontends/test_torch/test_loss_functions.py::test_torch_binary_cross_entropy`
 :code:`ivy_tests/test_ivy/test_frontends/test_torch/test_loss_functions.py::test_torch_cross_entropy`

-Ivy's Functional API functions :code:`binary_cross_entropy_with_logits`, :code:`test_cross_entropy`, :code:`test_binary_cross_entropy`, :code:`test_sparse_cross_entropy`, are precisely the ones impacted by the changes in the commit, and since the torch Frontend Functions torch_binary_cross_entropy, and torch_cross_entropy are wrapping these, the corresponding frontend tests are also impacted.
+Ivy’s Functional API functions :code:`binary_cross_entropy_with_logits`, :code:`test_cross_entropy`, :code:`test_binary_cross_entropy`, :code:`test_sparse_cross_entropy`, are precisely the ones impacted by the changes in the commit, and since the torch Frontend Functions torch_binary_cross_entropy, and torch_cross_entropy are wrapping these, the corresponding frontend tests are also impacted.
 No other Frontend function calls these underneath and hence should not be triggered.

 How do we (or at least try to) achieve this?